All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Fatigue and poor sleep: Chronic tiredness and sleep deprivation directly reduce sexual interest.

-• Stress and elevated cortisol: Chronic stress suppresses reproductive hormones and redirects metabolic resources away from sexual function.
+• Stress and improved cortisol: Chronic stress suppresses reproductive hormones and redirects metabolic resources away from sexual function.

 Many of these factors overlap, creating a compounding effect that makes low libido difficult to address with any single intervention.